telus/tds-core/guide/contributing/developer-guide.md

 ### Set up your dev environment

-When developing components, we recommend using our documentation (React Styleguidist) as a testing sandbox.
+When developing components, we recommend using our documentation (built with [React Styleguidist][react-styleguidist]) as a testing sandbox.

 ```bash
 # Start the styleguidist dev server, check output for the location of the docs